-1. Verbal harassment or abuse of a sexual nature, including graphic comments, the display of sexually suggestive objects or pictures, and sexual propositions;
+Verbal harassment or abuse of a sexual nature, including graphic comments, the display of sexually suggestive objects or pictures, and sexual propositions;

-2. Repeated unwelcome solicitation of sexual activity or sexual contact;
+Repeated unwelcome solicitation of sexual activity or sexual contact;

-3. Unwelcome, inappropriate sexual touching;
+Unwelcome, inappropriate sexual touching;

-4. Demands for sexual favors accompanied by implied or overt promises of preferential treatment or threats with regard to an individual's employment or educational status.
+Demands for sexual favors accompanied by implied or overt promises of preferential treatment or threats with regard to an individual's employment or educational status.
 Any violation of the Sexual Harassment Policy shall be deemed to be a violation of this Policy IDEA.

-3.17 UNAUTHORIZED USE OF A COMPUTER OR COMPUTER SYSTEM WHICH
+3.18 UNAUTHORIZED USE OF A COMPUTER OR COMPUTER SYSTEM WHICH RESULT IN, BUT IS NOT LIMITED TO, THE FOLLOWING:

-RESULT IN, BUT IS NOT LIMITED TO, THE FOLLOWING: a.
 Unauthorized access to a computer system resulting in data modification or disclosure of restricted information.

-- b.
-Computer tampering which causes a major disruption in the educational process.
-The student must also pay restitution for the cost of repairs. - c.
-Distribution of restricted computer passwords. - d.
+Computer tampering causes a major disruption in the educational process.
+The student must also pay restitution for the cost of repairs. c.
+Distribution of restricted computer passwords. d.
 Introduction of unauthorized software into computer systems.